A photo booth application in pure Python for the Raspberry Pi.

 $ sudo apt-get update $ sudo apt-get upgrade

-Optionally install gPhoto2 (required only for DSLR camera):
+Optionally install the last stable gPhoto2 version (required only for DSLR camera):

 $ sudo wget raw.github.com/gonzalo/gphoto2-updater/master/gphoto2-updater.sh $ sudo chmod 755 gphoto2-updater.sh $ sudo ./gphoto2-updater.sh

-Optionally install CUPS to handle printers (more instruction to add a new printer can be found here):
+Optionally install CUPS to handle printers (more instructions to add a new printer can be found here):

 $ sudo apt-get install cups libcups2-dev